JeanExtreme002/FlightRadarAPI/docs/index.md

 # FlightRadarAPI Documentation

-Unofficial SDK for [FlightRadar24](https://www.flightradar24.com/) for Python 3 and NodeJS.
+Unofficial SDK for [FlightRadar24](https://www.flightradar24.com/) for Python 3 and Node.js.

 If you want to use the data collected using this SDK commercially, you need to subscribe to the [Business plan](https://www.flightradar24.com/premium/).</br>
 See more information at: [https://www.flightradar24.com/terms-and-conditions](https://www.flightradar24.com/terms-and-conditions)